cityofaustin/accd-ops.palmereventscenter.com/collections/_health_and_safety/index.md

 order: 1
 ---

-Authorized Austin EMS and Austin Fire personnel are available as required or requested for each event.
-We are the exclusive provider of on-site paramedic services and fire safety services.
+EMS services are available for contract from a variety of providers as required or requested for each event.
+A partial list of providers can be made available to you upon request.
+Austin Fire personnel are also available as required or requested for each event.
+We are the exclusive provider of on-site fire safety services.